type1shi/verse-mac-checker/README.md

 🌟 **Enjoy using the VERSE Mac Checker Replica!** 🌟

-If you encounter any issues or have questions, feel free to open an issue or contact the repository owner.
+If you encounter any issues or have questions, feel free to open an issue or contact me.